 This page is here to keep me accountable for my spending.
 I love being in control, and I also know I can go pretty crazy with shopping, so this will be useful.

 It’s always helpful to have your flight information handy, especially if it’s so many flights!
 This works great in the Filofax journal because, if needed, I can just take out this page and use it for a reference.

 I decided to go pretty simple and record all this information in the form of a boarding pass.
 When you check my Plan With Me video at the end of the post you’ll see this was super simple to draw, and I personally really love how it came out.

 I did have some space at the bottom, so I decided to add our hotel info there.
 I’ll just stay in one hotel in Mexico and no hotel in Peru, so it was just the perfect amount of space for that.

 To Do and To See

 This trip isn’t really about sightseeing.
 We decided to make this detour on our way to Bolivia to take a break.

-Preparing for a move to a new country after so many years in China is a bit stressful and draining, so out little Mexico and Peru detour is more about just taking a break and enjoying ourselves.
+Preparing for a move to a new country after so many years in China is a bit stressful and draining, so the little Mexico, and Peru detour is more about just taking a break and enjoying myself.

-Personally, I never took a flight so long and I have no idea how I’ll be feeling after that and with all the time difference.
-So we decided we won’t be doing a detailed itinerary here and concentrate on doing what we feel like in the moment.
+Personally, I never took a flight so long, and I have no idea how I’ll be feeling after that and with all the time difference.
+So I decided I won’t be doing a detailed itinerary here and will concentrate on doing what I feel like in the moment.

 Therefore I created this page with a list of all the things we might want to do and see (and EAT!
 I’m so excited about the food!).
 This is our reference sheet, so once we’re up and ready we can just check it out and decide what we’d like to do next.